oneeve8/kobble-data/content/Tutorial2.md

 With your free Kobble account, all of your personal Kobble information is stored on your own personal computer.

-If you plan on creating and storing a lot of information, you will want to create a GitHub account.
+If you plan on creating and storing, and sharing a lot of information, you will want to create a GitHub account.

 So let’s talk about GitHub